Mohammed Mohsin (footballer, born 1963)

-Success with Brothers Union
+Club career

 Although originally Moshin's inclination was towards athletics, while studying at Pogose School in Gopibagh, his fascination with football began.
 Seeing Mohsin's ball control and shooting power, Gafur Baloch who was the Brothers Union coach at the time, signed him up for the club while he was still a school student.

 In 1973, he got a chance to play in Brothers' Dhaka Third Division team.
 He repaid the club's faith in him by scoring 39 goals including a hat-trick and a double hat-trick.
 The next year, he scored 22 goals while playing for the club in the Dhaka Second Division.
 In 1975, Brothers reached the First Division, and at the time, most of the fans were eyeing Mohammedan-Abahani, but Brothers' Mohsin stood out separately.
 The club stunned local supporters by defeating the defending champions Abahani in their first league game.
 At the time Brothers also had future national team players Shahiduddin Ahmed Selim and Hasanuzzaman Bablu.

 In 1980, Brothers enjoyed their first major trophy success as they shared the Federation Cup title with Mohammedan SC, and the club would soon begin challenging giants Dhaka Abahani and Mohammedan.
 The final ended 0-0.
 This was the first edition of the competition.
 Later in the season, they defeated the black and whites 3–2 in an exciting league encounter, thanks to their talisman goal-scorer, Mohsin.
 This was also the only defeat that Mohammedan suffered that year.
 In 1981, Mohsin became the top scorer in the league with 20 goals including a double hat-trick.
 The same year when Moshin became leagues top scorer, Brothers, were joint champions of the prestigious Aga Khan Gold Cup along with Thai club Bangkok Bank FC, and not surprisingly, both Abahani and MSC were continuously after him.
 But he remained loyal to his boyhood team.
 Regarding not playing in a more popular team, Mohsin said "I am indebted to those at Brothers, it felt like my own club."